• Skip to main content

 • Preheat the oven 160℃ (fan).
 Line a baking tray with parchment paper.
 Mine measures 40 x 30 cm.

 • Place all but 20g of the seeds in a bowl with the cornflour, add the oil and fine sea salt.
 Stir to blend the ingredients.
-Add the freshly boiled water and give it a good stir.
+Just as the kettle finishes boiling, carefully pour the water over the seed mix and give it a good stir.

 • Pour the mixture immediately onto the tray and spread evenly with an off set spatular, making sure there are no gaps.
 Sprinkle the remaining seeds on the top, and then add a light sprinkling of Maldon sea salt flakes.
 Place in the oven and bake for 15 minutes.